 Having successfully completed this module you will be able to:

 - Reflect on the lived experience of children and their carers where a child is living with long term care needs, and analyse how a nurse may respond.

 - Debate strategies that may be used to coordinate the care of children with long-term care needs across different settings including planning for palliative and end of life care.

 - Analyse strategies employed by nurses to manage risk and promote a safe and effective health care environment.

-- Explain how nurses work in partnership with children to empower, support and promote the health and well-being of children and their carers where a child is living with a long-term condition.
+- Explain how nurses work in partnership with children, young people and their families to empower, support and promote health and well-being where a child is living with a long-term condition.

 Content for ALL fields: